conservationtechlab/cougarvision/README.md

 # cougarvision
 Tools to automatically analyze images and videos from telemetering field cameras and to take responsive action.
-Core mechanism is combining Megadetector [see](https://github.com/microsoft/CameraTraps), with interchangeable imagenet, torchscript compiled classifier models.
+Core mechanism is combining [Megadetector](https://github.com/microsoft/CameraTraps), with interchangeable imagenet, torchscript compiled classifier models.

 ## Streaming
 Stream_detect.py takes in a stream, runs a pipeline to detect various animals.
 An image is sent to specified emails/phone numbers based on config/stream_detect.yml.